awsdocs/amazon-managed-blockchain-hyperledger-fabric-developer-guide/doc_source/get-started-create-channel.md

     # to set each version capability to true (prior version capabilities remain
     # in this sample only to provide the list of valid values).
     Channel: &ChannelCapabilities
-        # V1.4.3 for Channel is a catchall flag for behavior which has been
+        # V2.0 for Channel is a catchall flag for behavior which has been
-        # determined to be desired for all orderers and peers running at the v1.4.3
+        # determined to be desired for all orderers and peers running at the v2.0.0
         # level, but which would be incompatible with orderers and peers from
         # prior releases.
-        # Prior to enabling V1.4.3 channel capabilities, ensure that all
+        # Prior to enabling V2.0 channel capabilities, ensure that all
-        # orderers and peers on a channel are at v1.4.3 or later.
+        # orderers and peers on a channel are at v2.0.0 or later.
+        V2_0: true
+    # Orderer capabilities apply only to the orderers, and may be safely
+    # used with prior release peers.
+    # Set the value of the capability to true to require it.
+    Orderer: &OrdererCapabilities
+        # V1.1 for Orderer is a catchall flag for behavior which has been
+        # determined to be desired for all orderers running at the v1.1.x
+        # level, but which would be incompatible with orderers from prior releases.
+        # Prior to enabling V2.0 orderer capabilities, ensure that all
+        # orderers on a channel are at v2.0.0 or later.
-        V1_4_3: true
+        V2_0: true
-        # V1.3 for Channel enables the new non-backwards compatible
-        # features and fixes of fabric v1.3
-        V1_3: false
-        # V1.1 for Channel enables the new non-backwards compatible
-        # features and fixes of fabric v1.1
-        V1_1: false
     # Application capabilities apply only to the peer network, and may be safely
     # used with prior release orderers.
     # Set the value of the capability to true to require it.